LKozakewycz/LearnsmarterREST/README.md

 <a name="basic-field-references" />
 ## Basic field references
 Basic field references are a simple way to pull field values into your HTML.
 These cannot be formatted.
 If you want to format your field values, use the attribute field references.
+Please also note that all basic field references are escaped.
+If you want to display unescaped values, use attribute field references.

 To add a field into your HTML, write the field name like so: